 The Company's employees participate in a defined contribution plan in which the Company contributed a total of 11.5 percent of the participant's eligible compensation to the participant's account in the plan.
 Employees can also contribute a portion of their compensation on a pre- or post-tax basis.
-Retirement expense was \$145,818 in 2014 and \$123,742 in 2013.
+Retirement expense was \$158,107 and \$145,818 in 2015 and 2014, respectively.

 The Company has non-qualified deferred compensation agreements with certain employees.
 Under such agreements the Company pays the premiums on life insurance policies that are owned by the employees.
-Under the terms of the agreements, though the employees own the policies, they are not fully vested in the cash value of such policies until 2021, and the unvested cash value is pledged to the Company under a collateral assignment.
-Expense associated with these agreements was \$182,500 in 2014 and \$169,600 in 2013.
+Under the terms of the agreements, though the employees own the policies, they are not fully vested in the cash value of such policies until 2021 to 2025, and the unvested cash value is pledged to the Company under a collateral assignment.
+Expense associated with these agreements was \$196,088 in 2015 and \$182,500 in 2014.

 In addition, the Company has a long-term retention agreement with an executive officer.
 Under the terms of the agreement, there are service and performance vesting provisions that, if met, provide for payout to the executive in 2017.
 The Company is accruing the expected cost of the agreement over the service period.
-Expense related to this agreement was \$300,000 in 2014 and \$327,700 in 2013.
+Expense related to this agreement was \$300,000 in both 2015 and 2014.